 One of the main challenges is the development of a flexible inlet plate which could be laser welded to the waterproof, yet still breathable composite layers.

 After initial trials with additively manufactured prototypes, it was necessary to quickly procure components in the production-grade material.
 With Injex as a manufacturing partner, the aim was to perform a series of tests using different Thermoplastic Elastomers (TPE) and Thermoplastic Polyurethanes (TPU) to identify the ideal material for small batch production.

-Based on the CAD data from 2point Engineering, Injex designed an injection mould, which was then manufactured in a high-resolution additive process.
+Based on the CAD data from 2point Engineering, Injex designed an injection mold, which was then manufactured in a high-resolution additive process.

-With this tool and Injex' proprietary injection moulding system, a pre-series of four different TPEs could be produced in less than a week.
+With this tool and Injex' proprietary injection molding system, a pre-series of four different TPEs could be produced in less than a week.

 The customer's subsequent material tests showed that a TPU from the Desmopan family was best suited for the subsequent welding process.